Dual-Force: Enhanced Offline Diversity Maximization under Imitation Constraints: Method

-From now on, in Problem~\ref{eq:main-problem}, we set the diversity objective with the VdW force in \cref{eq:vdw_force}.
-Our first observation, formalized in \cref{lem:state-KL-est}, is that the imitation constraints in \cref{eq:constrained-problem-constraints} can be relaxed to
+For Problem~\ref{eq:main-problem}, we've set our diversity objective using the Van der Waals force as defined in \cref{eq:vdw_force}.
+Our initial observation, formalized in Lemma~\ref{lem:state-KL-est}, reveals that the imitation constraints in ~\cref{eq:constrained-problem-constraints} can be effectively relaxed to:

-In this way, we use a tighter relaxation of the imitation constraints that preserves the state-occupancy nature and still admits efficient computation, instead of enforcing the more restrictive state-action occupancy constraints with respect to a fixed { SMODICE-expert}~\citep{vlastelica2024doi}.
+Crucially, this relaxation preserves the \emph{state-occupancy} nature of the constraint while exposing a state-action KL term that matches the DICE regularizer, enabling a single off-policy estimation pipeline.
+This constitutes a tighter relaxation of the imitation constraints, crucial as it preserves the essential state-occupancy nature while still allowing for efficient computation.
+This approach is a significant improvement over enforcing the more restrictive state-action occupancy constraints that are typically tied to a fixed { SMODICE-expert}~\citep{vlastelica2024doi}.